digital-blueprint/handbook/docs/frontend/dev/accessibility.md

 ## Fontsize
 The minimal font size of our application should be **16pt**.
 Avoid absolute units like pixels.
-Instead use **relative sites**(em, rem), which enable the text to scale depending on other content and screen size.
+Instead, use **relative sites**(em, rem), which enable the text to scale depending on other content and screen size.

 A user should be able to resize the text up to 400% or change text spacing and no information should be lost.